 If you have any comments regarding our work or are interested in collaboration, please contact us.

 Timeline of major projects in our lab, showing in-house (UW-Madison Dept. of Geoscience) science collaborators.
-Names in purple are current members of our lab group, as of Fall 2024.
+Names in purple are current members of our lab group, as of January 2025.

 _________________________________________________________________